 Emelia, 2018 Year 11 delegate from SA

 “NLC has shaped, taught, and guided me to be the best version of myself and the ways in which I can teach this to the people around me.”

 WHAT DO PARENTS HAVE TO SAY?

 “WOW our son came back from camp an even more driven teen then what he was before.
 He LOVED every minute and said it changed his life.
 THANK YOU to all of you for doing an amazing job and running this leadership camp for this age group.
 It sounded so amazing, I want to come!!!
 He has definitely put in place lots of ideas and visions for what he wants to achieve and we both know he will kick his goals.
 He has the world at his feet and we know he will go out and work hard for what he believes in.
 Thank you and keep up the incredible inspiring work.”

 ALL OF YOUR NATIONAL LEADERSHIP CAMP QUESTIONS ANSWERED

 National Leadership Camp 2020 has a maximum capacity of 120 student attendees, including 10 returning delegates from the past years camp.
 Generally the first 120 young people to be nominated will be accepted.
 National Leadership Camp has State by State quotas in place to ensure it is a truly national event.
 Burn Bright does reserve the right to decline a nomination.
 If a nomination is declined full payment will be returned.

 Is National Leadership Camp Endorsed?

-We are proud to say that National Leadership Camp in 2018 was endorsed by the Federal Department of Education and Training and the Minster for Education and Training the Hon.
-Simon Burmingham.
-We are seeking the same endorsement for 2019.
+We are proud to say that National Leadership Camp in 2019 was endorsed by the Federal Government and the Minister for Education the Hon.
+Dan Tehan.

 Why Do We Ask Young People To Be Nominated?